Why Is My Hot Water Heater Leaking? And What to Do About It

 Watch for drips from the duct and listen for a sizzle as it drips into the firebox.
 If this has been happening continuously for a long period of time, you will see large piles of rust around the firebox.

-Call a professional plumber to diagnose the problem and determine your next steps.
+Instead of trying a DIY job, the best step is to call a professional plumber to diagnose the problem and determine your next steps.

-6. Leaking Pipes Above Water Heater
+7. Leaking Pipes Above Your Water Heater

 If you can’t find a leak coming from any of the parts on your water heater, it could be a leaky pipe or valve located above the water heater.
-A lime buildup commonly causes these leaks that start as dampness and escalate to trickles over a few weeks.
+A limescale buildup commonly causes these leaks that start as dampness and escalate to trickles over a few weeks.

 You can check by wiping around the top of the tank with paper towels and looking for wetness, or you can hire a plumber to investigate.